-Bill Cosby to Be Released From Prison After Court Overturns Conviction - E!
+Bill Cosby Released From Prison After Court Overturns Conviction - E!
 Online

-Bill Cosby will soon be released from prison following a decision from Pennsylvania's high court.
+Bill Cosby has been released from prison following a decision from Pennsylvania's high court.

 On Wednesday, June 30, the court vacated the 83-year-old comedian's 2018 sexual assault conviction.
-He has currently served over two of his three to 10 year sentence.
+He served more than two of his three to 10 year sentence.

-According to the court, the decision was made as a result of an agreement Cosby had made with a previous prosecutor, which would've prevented him from being charged in the case.
+According to the court, the decision was made as a result of an agreement Cosby made with a previous prosecutor, which would've prevented him from being charged in the case.
 "When an unconditional charging decision is made publicly and with the intent to induce action and reliance by the defendant," the court said, "and when the defendant does so to his detriment (and in some instances upon the advice of counsel), denying the defendant the benefit of that decision is an affront to fundamental fairness, particularly when it results in a criminal prosecution that was foregone for more than a decade."

 The court then noted, "For these reasons, Cosby's convictions and judgment of sentence are vacated, and he is discharged."